 - I sure hope you're not using this build if you're the only support on the team, but if you were to find yourself in such a position, this item is insanely cheap for the all-around benefits it offers a team.

 - Alternative lifesteal items to potentially replace The Bloodthirster in the GLASS CANNON build.
-Zeke's Herald is the cheapest of the three and, if your team has one or two more AD champs, would be the best option.
+Zeke's Harbinger is the cheapest of the three and, if your team has one or two more AD champs, would be the best option.
 The attack speed and additional armor pen work well with this Kayle, stacking nicely with The Black Cleaver and your armor pen runes for a total of NINETY armor pen.
 Hextech Gunblade is the most expensive and, as mentioned earlier, has lost the passive sync of the old Kayle.
 However, it's still arguably a superior item to The Bloodthirster due to the increased Reckoning damage, spell vamp, and it's non-stacking nature.
 Regardless, as your 6th and final purchase, you'd only ever complete your lifesteal item in longer-than-typical games.

 Best Laning Partner - Orianna